Luminol: Theory

 Crime scene investigators use luminol to find traces of blood, even if someone has cleaned or removed it.
 The investigator sprays a solution of luminol and the oxidant.
 The iron in blood catalyses the luminescence.
 The amount of catalyst necessary to cause the reaction is very small relative to the amount of luminol, allowing detection of even trace amounts of blood.
 The blue glow lasts for about 30 seconds per application.
 Detecting the glow requires a fairly dark room.
 Any glow detected may be documented by a long-exposure photograph.

 Drawbacks

-Luminol's use in a crime scene investigation is somewhat hampered by the fact that it reacts to iron- and copper-containing compounds, bleaches, horseradish, fecal matter, or cigarette smoke residue.

-Application of luminol to a piece of evidence may prevent other tests from being performed on it; however DNA has been successfully extracted from samples exposed to luminol.
+The usage of luminol in a crime scene investigation is somewhat hampered by the fact that it reacts to iron- and copper-containing compounds, bleaches, horseradish, fecal matter, and cigarette smoke residue.
+Application of luminol to a piece of evidence may prevent other tests from being performed on it; however, DNA has been successfully extracted from samples exposed to luminol.